PERI Investors Have Opportunity to Lead Perion Network Ltd. Securities Fraud Lawsuit

-LOS ANGELES, May 1, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perion Network Ltd. ("Perion" or the "Company") (NASDAQ: PERI).
+LOS ANGELES, May 7, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perion Network Ltd. ("Perion" or the "Company") (NASDAQ: PERI).

 Class Period: February 9, 2021 – April 5, 2024